 Sending a $20 gift card that says, “I’m sorry to hear about your struggle…let us know if there’s anything we can do”will always mean a lot and show them you care.
 Always remember, a handwritten note can go a long way.

-BONUS: What Does a Good Tenant Look Like?
+BONUS: What Does a Good Resident Look Like?

-Now that you know how to keep a tenant, let’s take a quick look at what a good tenant looks like.
+Now that you know how to keep a resident, let’s take a quick look at what a good resident looks like.
 Here are a few things to look for:

 Good credit score: history of on-time payment

 No bad marks on their credit report: no outstanding debts